AvaloniaUI/Avalonia/docs/index.md

 ![](images/add-dialogs.png)

 Creating a Perspex Project will give you a simple project with a single XAML window.
-There's currently no designer, and not even any type-checking or intellisense for Perspex's xaml, but it works when you press F5, which is the important part!
+We even have a simple designer:

 ![](images/hello-world-xaml.png)